andreasbock/andreasbock.dk/about.rst

 About
 -----

 This is my personal website.
-I write about my interests and things I like to learn about.
+I aim write about my interests and things I like to learn about.

 Interests